-Sister Cordon was born to Harold and Carol Hillam and was the third of seven children.
+Bonnie H. Cordon was born to Harold and Carol Hillam and was the third of seven children.
 She learned her work ethic growing up on the family’s 80-acre farm in Idaho Falls, Idaho.

-Sister Cordon was a working mother until she was expecting her third child and she and her husband relocated to Indiana.
+Bonnie H. Cordon received a bachelor’s degree in education from BYU and worked in management in the software industry.
+She was a working mother until she was expecting her third child and she and her husband relocated to Indiana.
 After a move to Boise, Idaho, she returned to the business world, starting her own business.
 She was a school volunteer in Idaho and Utah, serving in PTA, the classroom and community council.

 She loves the outdoors, enjoying jogging, scuba diving, hiking and skiing.
 She enjoys being with her family and traveling.
 “I love people,” she said.
 “We are children of Heavenly Father.
 He loves us.”

 Last Updated On 11 Jan 2021